2nd February 2017 marked the Sapphire Jubilee of Queen Elizabeth II, who has been reigning monarch for 65 years now.

 Rising from the Caribbean Sea and covered in rainforest, the UNESCO World Heritage protected Pitons are the first sight to greet you on your flight into Saint Lucia.
 It’s the diverse nature of the island which makes it such an exciting holiday destination, from zip-lining through the trees to diving in underwater volcanic reefs.

 An island so idyllic it’s repeatedly named the world’s best honeymoon destination, Saint Lucia is perfect for a romantic holiday.
-Yet with so much to see and do, it’s an incredible diverse holiday option.
-Next month the St Lucia Jazz & Arts Festival with draw countless visitors to its shores.
+Yet with so much to see and do, it’s an incredibly diverse holiday option.
+In March every year, the St Lucia Jazz & Arts Festival draws countless visitors to its shores.
 There's even a chocolate heritage month to celebrate the abundance of cocoa plantations and their history on the islands.
 Yum!

 Saint Vincent and the Grenadines